quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP_MULTIPLE_SETTINGS (0x10):
 : More than one SETTINGS frame was received.

-HTTP_DUPLICATE_PUSH (0x11):
+HTTP_MALFORMED_PUSH (0x11):
-: Multiple push streams used the same Push ID.
+: A push stream header was malformed or included an invalid Push ID.

 # Considerations for Transitioning from HTTP/2